ryanlattanzi/twitter_scraper/README.md

 - `main.py`: Finally, this simple function is where all of the supporting functions converge to make it happen in one easy click.

+## Future Work:

+I obviously need to work on mode 3, and will do so soon.
+Also what I would like to do is to create an option to write the data to CSV.
+This will be trivial given that the data is already in a pandas dataframe.

+Perhaps I will implement some machine learning models on this data.
+So, I will begin to think of some questions/problems that this data can answer/solve.

+Thanks for your time, I hope you enjoyed it!

 Contributors
 --------------